KeyValueSoftwareSystems/react-waterfall-chart/README.md

--  `label` - a string to represent each transaction
+-  `label` - a string to represent each dataPoint

--  `value` - a number that specifies the transaction quantity
+-  `value` - a number that specifies the dataPoint quantity

 An example for dataPoint array is shown below: